tinyheero/tinyheero.github.io/_drafts/kallisto.md

 ---
 layout: post
-title:  "kallisto"
+title:  "How \"Pseudoalignments\" Work in kallisto"
 tags: [bioinfo, kallisto]
 ---

-[@lpachter](https://twitter.com/lpachter)'s group has recently introduced a new tool called [kallisto](http://pachterlab.github.io/kallisto/) to the bioinformatics community which has created quite a bit of hype through his blog post "[Near-optimal RNA-Seq quantification with kallisto](https://liorpachter.wordpress.com/2015/05/10/near-optimal-rna-seq-quantification-with-kallisto/)". **The paper at the time of this writing is in [pre-print form at arXiv](http://arxiv.org/abs/1505.02710).**
+[@lpachter](https://twitter.com/lpachter)'s group has recently introduced a new tool called [kallisto](http://pachterlab.github.io/kallisto/) to the bioinformatics community which marks a huge advancement in how RNA-seq analysis is done.

-kallisto is considered a "lightweight algorithm" which (to the best of my knowledge) is defined by the [Sailfish paper](http://www.ncbi.nlm.nih.gov/pubmed/24752080) as algorithms which:

-> 1. make frugal use of data
-> 1. respect constant factors
-> 1. effectively use concurrent hardware by working with small units of data where possible
+> The paper, at the time of this writing, is in pre-print form at arXiv titled [Near-optimal RNA-Seq quantification](Near-optimal RNA-Seq quantification)

-kallisto is super fast at quantifying the abundance of transcripts from RNA-seq data with high accuracy.
-The speed on the program can be attributed to the usage of "psuedoalignments" which aims to (from Lior's blog post):
+kallisto is a "lightweight algorithm" that is super fast at quantifying the abundance of transcripts from RNA-seq data with high accuracy.
+The speed of the program can be attributed to the usage of "psuedoalignments" which aims to (from [Lior's blog post](https://liorpachter.wordpress.com/2015/05/10/near-optimal-rna-seq-quantification-with-kallisto/)):

 > ...determine, for each read, not where in each transcript it aligns, but rather which transcripts it is compatible with...